The most common end of financial year questions, answered

 Posted on: 3 Sep 2024 at 02:35 am

-Taxes are perhaps one of the two most important things in the world of finance but this doesn’t mean there’s ever a guarantee about them.
+Taxes are perhaps one of the only two guarantees in life, but this doesn’t mean that there’s never a certainty about them.

-The nearing close of the financial year (EOFY) is a time when numerous small business owners will need the help of a professional accountant to ensure all their financial affairs are in order.
-In order to help you make the most of the time you spend with them, we’ve spoken to two top small-business accountants who’ve discussed their most frequent EOFY questions from clients, so you can get an idea of what to expect.
+The looming approach of the final year of financial reporting (EOFY) implies that numerous small business owners will be seeking the aid of an experienced accountant to ensure all their financial affairs are in good working order.
+To help you make the most of the time you spend working with them, we’ve spoken to two top small-business accountants who have discussed their most frequent questions about EOFY from their clients and give you an early start.

 Q. How do I claim my car?

 There’s many ways to.
-One way would be to claim it as a kilometre allowance – that reimburses the cost to your company and does not have income ramifications for individuals.
+One option would be to claim it on an allowance for kilometres – which covers the expense to your business , and does not have income ramifications for you as an individual.

-There are some requirements for an account book.
-If you do have a record of your meetings and activities through your email, that could be sufficient to support your claim.
+There are some requirements for a logbook.
+If you do have the log of your meetings and activities through your email, that can be sufficient to support your claim.

-When you buy a vehicle your decision should be about cash flow and not tax.
-You don’t get a real benefit by buying a car towards the close of the trading year.
-You’re better off considering your cash flow at time of year’s beginning in order to maximise the allowance for depreciation and interest.
+When you purchase a vehicle it should be about cash flow and not tax.
+There isn’t any real advantage from purchasing a vehicle just at the end of your trading year.
+You should consider your cash flow at the start of each year to increase the depreciation allowance and any interest.

-You’ll need to sign a type of payment agreement.
-There are many options to accomplish this.
-Contact the tax department and establish a payment schedule but the interest is charged and penalties are imposed when you don’t make your payment.
+You’ll need to sign some sort of payment agreement.
+There are many ways to do that.
+You can reach out to the tax department to establish a payment schedule however, interest will be charged and you will be penalized when you don’t make your payment.

 There is another option: you may approach companies offering tax pooling.
-They’re able fund your tax payment by pooling them and the interest rate is usually lower than that of that of the department responsible for tax.
+They’re able fund your tax payments via a pooling agreement and the interest rates are usually significantly lower than those offered by the tax office.
 It’s also more flexible.

-We generally recommend that clients save between 20 and 25% of their annual turnover to cover income tax, GST, Accident Compensation Corporation (ACC) levies , and any small surprise all through the year.
+We generally suggest that clients save between 20 and 25% of their turnover to help cover tax on income and GST, Accident Compensation Corporation (ACC) taxes and any other little surprises all through the year.

-Also, the answer will differ for each business owner , based on industry, target market and turnover.
+The answer is different for each business owner , based on the industry, market and turnover.

-Q. Do I need to perform an inventory?
+Q. Do I need to do a stocktake?

-The simple response is yes.
-There’s an exemption that permits those with lower values of inventory to make an estimate of the inventory they hold.
-If you’re in the business of selling products, it is important to know exactly how many items you have in your inventory to sell.
+The short solution is yes.
+There is an exemption which permits those with lower values of inventory to guess the quantity they hold.
+But if you’re in the business of selling things, it’s important to be aware of the number of items you have on hand to sell.

-This process also identifies SLOBS (slow-moving and obsolete inventory) which allows you to dispose of the item and not purchase it again, improving your cash flow.
+This process also identifies SLOBS (slow-moving and out-of-date stocks) which allows you to dispose of it without having to purchase it again, thus improving your cash flow.

 Q. Can I do my EOFY taxes myself?

-Of course you can however, how do you go about doing it correctly?
-The software available today lets you easily track profits and losses, and to file a tax return with the tax department.
-However, it does not tell you what you can and can’t claim, and it isn’t able to take a examine your overall financial situation.
+Of course you can however, can you do it right?
+Software available today makes it easy to run an income and loss and submit a tax return to your tax authorities.
+However, it does not tell the tax benefits you aren’t claiming, and does not take a deeper look at your overall financial situation.

-Are you looking to make sure that everything is in order this tax season?
+Do you want to be sure you are doing it right this tax time?
 Talk to your accountant about ticking all the right boxes.

 Gold Coast Business Loans Services